-Non-exempt employees eligible to receive overtime under this policy shall be paid at the rate of one and one-half (1/2) times their regular rate of pay for all hours worked in excess of eight (8) hours daily within the regularly scheduled work week for respective employee or in excess of forty (40) hours within the work week whichever is greater except for public safety employee, or for work performed in excess of the hours permitted under the Federal Fair Labor Standards Act (FLSA) work week.
+Non-exempt employees eligible to receive overtime under this policy shall be paid at the rate of one and one- half (1/2) times their regular rate of pay for all hours worked in excess of eight (8) hours daily within the regularly scheduled work week for respective employee or in excess of forty (40) hours within the work week whichever is greater except for public safety employee, or for work performed in excess of the hours permitted under the Federal Fair Labor Standards Act (FLSA) work week.
 No employee shall be paid both daily and weekly overtime for the same hours worked.
 A22 May 19, 2003

-1. Call-in Other Than Emergency Fire Personnel:
+Call-in Other Than Emergency Fire Personnel:

 An employee eligible for overtime who is not at work and is called in at a time other than his/her normal scheduled hours are guaranteed payment for four (4) hours.
-If the employee works less than four (4) hours under the call-in, but immediately continues to work his/her scheduled hours, pay will be for only the actual hours worked preceding the normal work schedule.
+If the employee works less than four (4) hours under the call-in, but immediately continues to work his/her scheduled hours, pay will be for only the actual hours worked preceding the normal workschedule.

-2. Emergency Fire Personnel:
+Emergency Fire Personnel:

-Overtime for full-time Fire Department employees, including firefighters, Emergency Medical Technicians and Paramedics shall be paid at the rate of one and one-half (1.5) times their regular rate of pay for all hours worked in excess of fifty-three (53) hours within a work week.
+Overtime for Fire Department employees, including firefighters, Emergency Medical Technicians and Paramedics shall be paid at the rate of one and one-half (1.5) times their regular rate of pay for all hours worked in excess of one hundred and six (106) hours within a work period.
 A13 Oct.
-18, 1999
+18, 1999, A17- Oct.
+21, 2019

-3. Emergency Fire Personnel:
+Emergency Fire Personnel:

-Members of the Fire Department, including Emergency Medical Technicians and Paramedics, called to duty between the hours of 11:00 p.m. and 6:00 a.m. are guaranteed payment for two (2) hours.
-A33 May 21, 2001, A15 May 19, 2003
+Members of the Fire Department, including Emergency Medical Technicians and Paramedics called to duty are guaranteed payment for two (2) hours.
+A33 May 21, 2001, A15 May 19, 2003, A18- Oct.
+21, 2019

-4. Compensatory Time Off:
+Compensatory Time Off: